abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter06.md

 it, bringing attention to the feeling with clear awareness.

 Bring up something skillful and wholesome to work with.
-One of the discourses of the Buddha begins with Ananda visiting a group of nuns.
+One of the discourses of the Buddha begins with Ānanda visiting a group of nuns.
-There is an exchange concerning the nuns’ practice, and the nuns are making particularly good progress in their cultivation of meditation and training.
-Ananda tells the Buddha, and the Buddha gives a discourse, approving the practice and adding that in the cultivation of mindfulness and meditation, it is necessary to direct the mind to something uplifting.
+There is an exchange concerning the nuns’ practice, and the nuns are making particularly good progress in their cultivation of meditation and training. Ānanda tells the Buddha, and the Buddha gives a discourse, approving the practice and adding that in the cultivation of mindfulness and meditation, it is necessary to direct the mind to something uplifting.